The 10 best AI app builders in 2026 (Tested & reviewed)

 - Security and compliance: Features like secure hosting, role-based access, or SSO are non-negotiable if you’re handling sensitive user data.

-- Scalability: Choose a tool that grows with you, and is able to handle more users, data, logic, and workflows as your needs expand.
+- Scalability: Choose a tool that grows with you, and that's able to handle more users, data, logic, and workflows as your needs expand.

-- Pricing transparency: Clear, predictable pricing helps you avoid hidden costs and surprises, especially if you’re scaling with more users.
+- Pricing transparency: Clear, predictable pricing helps you avoid hidden surcharges, especially when costs are token-based.

 - Team collaboration: If several people will be using the builder, look for shared workspaces and role-based access.

-Softr is an AI-powered, no-code platform built for non-technical teams who need secure portals and internal tools.
-Unlike most AI tools that only generate prototypes or raw code, Softr’s AI App Generator gives you a usable, fully customizable starting point.
-Type in a short description, like “knowledge base for plumbing company” or “recruitment tracker for ad agency,” and you’ll instantly get a working app base with sample data, app pages, utility pages (e.g., login, account settings, password reset), and a user group already in place.
+Type in a short description, like “knowledge base for plumbing company” or “recruitment tracker for ad agency,” and watch as the Co-Builder creates a working app with a native database, app pages, utility pages (e.g., login, account settings, password reset), and user groups already in place

-Unlike lightweight AI builders, Softr creates production-ready business apps backed by SOC 2 and GDPR-compliant hosting.
-Its AI features are built for real business needs: Ask AI lets users query live data in plain English (with pre-set, secure permissions), and Database AI Fill (coming soon) helps teams enrich and autofill records directly in Softr Databases, Softr’s built-in database tool.
+Unlike pure vibe coding builders, Softr creates business apps backed by SOC 2 and GDPR-compliant hosting.
+Its AI features are designed for real business needs: Ask AI lets users query live data in plain English (with pre-set, secure permissions), and Database AI agents helps teams enrich and autofill records directly in Softr Databases.

 Softr pros and cons